Polar research has local benefits

 Antarctica is a land of superlatives—the world's coldest, windiest, highest, and driest landmass.
 It's also home base for a wide range of oceanographic research by VIMS faculty, staff, and students.
 As surprising as it may seem, much of this work has direct connections to our local waters.

-VIMS scientists Bob Diaz, Rob Hale, Mark Patterson, Walker Smith, Debbie Steinberg, Kam Tang, and others study Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
+VIMS scientists Debbie Steinberg and Walker Smith are currently working down under, while Bob Diaz, Rob Hale, Mark Patterson, and Kam Tang have previously conducted research in Antarctica.
+Their shared goal is study Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
 Their work is funded largely through the National Science Foundation's Office of Polar Programs.

 Smith—who has conducted research in Antarctic waters since the early 1980s—has literally written the book on polar phytoplankton (and edited the multi-volume Polar Oceanography).
 His studies of microscopic floating plants in the Southern Ocean help reveal the fundamental workings and year-to-year variability of the Antarctic marine food web.

-Recently, Smith, Tang, and their graduate students have collaborated to explore the biology of Phaeocystis antarctica, an important primary producer in the Ross Sea.
-Their studies, based at the U.S. McMurdo Research Station, show how this organism's ability to quickly recover from months of total winter darkness and frigid water temperatures allow it to dominate the spring phytoplankton "bloom," a key event in the polar year.
+In the late 2000s, Smith, Tang, and their graduate students collaborated to explore the biology of Phaeocystis antarctica, an important primary producer in the Ross Sea.
+Their studies, based at the U.S. McMurdo Research Station, showed how this organism's ability to quickly recover from months of total winter darkness and frigid water temperatures allow it to dominate the spring phytoplankton "bloom," a key event in the polar year.

-Recent Ph.D. graduate Heidi Geisz worked with late VIMS professor Rebecca Dickhut to take VIMS' Antarctic research another step up the polar food chain, studying the accumulation of persistent organic pollutants in Antarctic seabirds.
+In the early 2000s, Ph.D. graduate Heidi Geisz worked with VIMS professor Rebecca Dickhut to take VIMS' Antarctic research another step up the polar food chain, studying the accumulation of persistent organic pollutants in Antarctic seabirds.
 Their work shows that DDT and its breakdown products persist within the tissues of Adélie penguins, three decades after use of the powerful pesticide was banned in most countries.
 They caution that accelerated melting of glacial ice due to global warming could lead to a further increase in contaminant input to Antarctica's coastal waters.

 VIMS scientists have also plumbed the polar depths.
 In 2007, an international team including VIMS professor Robert Diaz found hundreds of new marine species in the depths of the Weddell Sea—the bottom of the bottom of the world.
 These carnivorous sponges, free-swimming worms, crustaceans, and molluscs provide new insights into the evolution of ocean life, and reveal unexpected vitality and diversity in a world of 30°F temperatures, total darkness, and bone-crushing pressure.
 The expedition sampled at depths from 3,000 to more than 20,000 feet.